 These human nutritional calories are the energy available in food, which our body can use for chemical reactions or store in reserve as fat or glycogen; we count the calorie value that the body can extract from the food consumed, ignoring the thermic energy consumed in breaking the food down for consumption, the non-digestible components, and the interaction of that food as a signaling molecule

-It’s what your body does with the information encoded in your food that is important, not just that there is energy contained in the chemistry.
+It’s what your body does with the information encoded in your food that is important, not just that there is the energy contained in the chemistry.
 Knowing the alphabet doesn’t make you a poet; it’s what you do with the individual words.
 Some are drunken sailors and others are poets, though they use the same letters.